 Jot down even the unimaginable scenarios!
 Why not?
 When you let your imagination flow, you lay the red carpet for your creativity.
 So, daydream about your life!
 Daydreaming doesn’t make you childish in a way that you don’t know what you’re doing.

 Use your imagination.
-Think about what you’d like to do, see or experience.
+Think about what you’d like to do, see, or experience.
 Listen to the inside voice.
-Next, write those in your art journal and make art out of it.
+Next, write those in your art journal and make art out of them.

 Maybe these prompts can help you: